 CHART OF THE DAY: An impending end to the trade downdraft

-Activity at U.S. seaports indicates recovering domestic and international economies at the end of last year.
-Though tapering off a bit in December, loaded import containers processed grew by an average of 20% in the fourth quarter.
-And export activity -- which is still worrisome in terms of global ...
-READ MORE >
+Loaded import containers processed by U.S. seaports grew by an average of 20% in the fourth quarter.
+And export activity — which is still worrisome in terms of global economic demand — was down less than 2% over the last three months of the year. … READ MORE >

 CHART OF THE DAY: West Coast container activity suggests an end-of-year pause in the recovery

-Import activity at West Coast ports continues to anticipate robust consumer demand despite rising prices and the first hint of a pause caused by the resurgence in the coronavirus at the end of the year.
-Seaports in Los Angeles, Long Beach, Oakland and Seattle/Tacoma handled 22.2% more containers in ...
-READ MORE >
+Import activity at West Coast ports continues to anticipate robust consumer demand despite rising prices and the first hint of a pause caused by the resurgence in the coronavirus at the end of the year. … READ MORE >

 The U.S. external sector: Trade channel to support 2021 recovery